truestamp/observable-entropy/README.md

 ### Collection and Generation Schedule

 An attempt is made to collect data from all sources on a five minute interval.
-Once the random data is collected a hash of the contents of each file is generated and committed.
+Once the random data is collected, a hash of the contents of each file is generated and committed.

 The status of recent job runs can be viewed in the